 In most cases, tenants are responsible for:

-• Replacing lightbulbs and batteries
+- Replacing lightbulbs and batteries

-• Cleaning ovens, washing machines, dishwashers etc
+- Cleaning ovens, washing machines, dishwashers etc

-• Ensuring ventilation is uncovered/ fans are turned on to reduce the risk of condensation and mould
+- Ensuring ventilation is uncovered/ fans are turned on to reduce the risk of condensation and mould

-• Maintaining any private garden or driveway; keeping it in the condition it was at the time you moved in
+- Maintaining any private garden or driveway; keeping it in the condition it was at the time you moved in

-• Maintaining toilets and sinks
+- Maintaining toilets and sinks

 When should I attempt to repair myself?

+It’s always important to bear in mind the responsibilities you have as a tenant when taking on a new property and what you feel you can manage.
 Depending on your proficiency there are some things that you could easily try to maintain yourself, such as the items in the list above.
-It’s always important to bear in mind the responsibilities you have as a tenant when taking on a new property and what you feel you can manage.

 For example, a large back garden may be hard to maintain if you have mobility issues or cannot access or store a lawn mower.

-Unblocking drains, replacing bulbs and batteries and keeping your home clean are all things that do not require a specialist (though you may want to hire the help of a cleaner or friend to assist).
+Unblocking drains, replacing bulbs and batteries and keeping your home clean are all things that do not require a specialist (though you may want to hire the help of a professional or friend to assist).